The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 16

-After the competent authority approves schools’ establishment of the cooperative education, schools shall sign cooperative education contracts with partner institutions, and submit the contracts to the competent authority for further references; the contracts shall include the following terms and components:
+After the competent authority approves schools’ establishment of the cooperative education, schools shall sign cooperative education contracts with partner institutions, and submit the contracts to the competent authority for record; the contracts shall include the following matters:

 9. Partner institutions shall accept the procedure and approach as requested by schools and visiting teachers for their improvement.

-10. Appropriate arrangement of accommodations, transportation, living allowance and its adjustment, payment method, and calculation standards.
+10. Appropriate arrangement of accommodations, transportation, living allowances and their adjustments, payment methods, and calculation standards.

 Regarding Subparagraph 3 in the previous Paragraph, vocational skill training plan of student participants shall include training courses, content, approaches, periods, daily schedule, break time, and legal holidays.